 What to see and do near Strawberryfield Park

 The Cider Barn

 If you don’t fancy cooking head to the Cider Barn which is just a two-minute walk away.
 They offer a small menu of stone-baked pizzas, chilli and jackets with a range of Somerset ciders plus all the usual bar drinks.
-They also serve up a large dose of character and an eclectic assortment of music with occasional open mic nights.
-Definitely worth a visit.

 If you love hiking you’re in for a treat.
 We spent one afternoon hiking the magnificent Cheddar Gorge.
 It’s also worth driving through when you arrive just to take in the scale of it all.
 The views of the reservoir and across Somerset from the top of the gorge are stunning.